Asociality: Social skills training

-Social skills training (SST) is a technique aimed towards anyone with "difficulty relating to others," a common symptom of shyness, marital and family conflicts, or developmental disabilities; as well as of many mental and neurological disorders including adjustment disorders, anxiety disorders, attention-deficit/hyperactivity disorder, social phobia, alcohol dependence, depression, bipolar disorder, schizophrenia, avoidant personality disorder, paranoid personality disorder, obsessive-compulsive disorder, and schizotypal personality disorder.
+Social skills training (SST) is a technique aimed towards anyone with "difficulty relating to others," a common symptom of shyness, marital and family conflicts, or developmental disorders; as well as of many mental and neurological disorders including adjustment disorders, alcohol dependence, anxiety disorders, attention-deficit/hyperactivity disorder, autism spectrum disorder, avoidant personality disorder, bipolar disorder, major depressive disorder, obsessive-compulsive disorder, paranoid personality disorder, schizophrenia, schizotypal personality disorder and social anxiety disorder.

 Social skills can be learned, as they are not simply inherent to an individual's personality or disposition.
 Therefore, it is possible for anyone who wishes to improve their social skills, including those with psychosocial or neurological disorders.
-Nonetheless, it is important to note that asociality may still be considered neither a character flaw nor an inherently negative trait.
+Nonetheless, asociality may still be considered neither a character flaw nor an inherently negative trait.

 SST includes improving eye contact, speech duration, frequency of requests, and the use of gestures, as well as decreasing automatic compliance to the requests of others.
 SST has been shown to improve levels of assertiveness (positive and negative) in both men and women.

 Additionally, SST can focus on receiving skills (e.g. accurately perceiving problem situations), processing skills (e.g. considering several response alternatives), and sending skills (delivering appropriate verbal and non-verbal responses).